 Prepare the Application Yourself

 Only the student should prepare their application.
-Parents, guardians, teachers and the transition coordinator are welcome to offer advice; however, a “too perfect” application might raise questions.
+Parents, guardians, teachers and the transition team are welcome to offer advice; however, a “too perfect” application might raise questions.

 Recommendations should come from those who know the student best.
 Sometimes, a schools will require a recommendation from a specific instructor.
 Please provide two to three weeks for the teacher to complete the recommendation.